 Users are the people who actively navigate and use your organization's FMX site.
-These Users will be assigned User Types (Admins, Maintenance techs, Staff, Community Member, etc.), which will give different levels of access and permission to Users within your FMX site.
+These users are assigned user types (Admins, Maintenance Techs, Staff, Community Member, etc.), which give them varying levels of permissions to complete work.

 *The ability to bulk import data is set up at the user type level by each module.